rydmike/theme_demo/README.md

 }
 ```

-This `ToggleButtons` is small enough to even be dropped into the `trailing` property of a `ListTile` widget, so let's try that.
-For even more usage convenience, we make the `ListTile` tapping work as a way to cycle through the toggle buttons options.
-This is very handy and easier to tap the options, we can still also select the options directly by tapping them in the trailing `ToggleButtons`.
+This `ToggleButtons` is small enough to even be dropped into the `trailing` property of a `ListTile` widget.
+For even more usage convenience, we make `ListTile` tapping work as a way to cycle through the toggle button's options.
+This is very handy and easier to hit than tapping the options.
+We can still also select the options directly by tapping on them in the trailing `ToggleButtons`.

 ```dart
 /// UI used to toggle the used key-value DB implementation by just tapping